Homepage

 Travel in the shoulder season and you’ll be able to slash the price of your holiday.
 Late September, for example, is one of the cheaper months to travel while still having a great chance of sunny weather.

 Consider October and November or January to March for city breaks.
 Yes, it might be a little colder in some European cities, but with better prices and fewer crowds, the compromise is more than worth it.
-For example, you can get two nights in Rome for around £135pp* if you travel in March.
+For example, you can get two nights in Rome for around £135pp* if you travel in late February.

 Higher demand during school holiday periods usually means higher prices, so it’s a good idea to book your holiday as early as possible.
-For example, there are currently five-night Costa Brava holidays for over the October half term going for around £250pp.*
+For example, there are currently five-night Costa Brava holidays for over the October half term going for under £250pp.*

 6. Fly early, late or during the week